Skip to content

-- To be elected, a nominee must get a point total equal to the number of voters times 7.5, rounded up to the next whole number.
-The number of voters may vary depending on whether committee members were in attendance at all sessions when nominees are discussed.
-Selection Committee members may not abstain.
+- To be elected, a nominee must get a vote total equal to or more than 75% of total possible votes.
+The number of votes required may vary depending on whether committee members were in attendance at all sessions when nominees are discussed.
+Selection Committee members may not abstain from an individual vote.
 They must vote for every nominee for whom they are eligible.
 A non-vote is counted as a 0.

 - There is no restriction on how a committee member may vote and there is no minimum or maximum number of nominees who may be elected.
 Therefore, there is no competition among nominees.
 Any restrictions a committee member may put on his or her own ballot is a private matter and not subject to challenge by anyone on or off of the committee.

 - Nominators will be notified by mail with the results of the election.
 There will be no exceptions.

 - If a nominee is unsuccessful in three attempts, there is a five year waiting period for re-nomination.